 \begin{proof} To find $\Tilde{G}$, we first apply the rewrite rule from theorem \ref{fig:internal_wires} and remove wires within the blocks.
 Then for all $E_{i,j}=\{V_i,V_j\} \in E_H$, we apply rewrite rules from \ref{fig:double_extension}.
 Denote the newly added spider for each edge $E_{i,j}$ as $W_{i,j}$ and $W^\prime_{i,j}$.
 Assign $W_{i,j}$ to block $B(V_i)$ and $W^\prime_{i,j}$ to $B(V_j)$.

-After this rewrite all the edges within the blocks connects to an extra spider $W_{i,j}$ and $W^\prime_{i,j}$.
-For any two spiders $W_A$ and $W_B$ connects to $V_i$, they can be only distinguished by the external connection.
+After this rewrite, all the edges within the blocks connect to an extra spider $W_{i,j}$ and $W^\prime_{i,j}$.
+For any two spiders $W_A$ and $W_B$ connect to $V_i$, they can be only distinguished by the external connection.
 Therefore all the edges $(V_i,W_{i,j})$ and $(V_j,W^\prime_{i,j})$ within the same block doesn't depends on $E_H$.
-However since multiple $W$ spiders may still connect to a single $V$ spider, the internal wires depends on the degree of spider $V_i$ and $V_j$.
+However since multiple $W$ spiders may still connect to a single $V$ spider, the internal wires depend on the degree of spider $V_i$ and $V_j$.

-Because the rewrite rule used in obfuscation are from theorem \ref{fig:internal_wires} and \ref{fig:double_extension} and they both preserve Pauli flow, the rewrite for obfuscation also preserves Pauli flow. \end{proof}
+Because the rewrite rule used in obfuscation is from theorem \ref{fig:internal_wires} and \ref{fig:double_extension} and they both preserve Pauli flow, the rewrite for obfuscation also preserves Pauli flow. \end{proof}

-\begin{example} The process of the connectivity obfuscation between blocks can be illustrated as follows.
+\begin{example} The process of connectivity obfuscation between blocks can be illustrated as follows.
 Suppose a fragment of the quantum algorithm looks like (a).
 Here all the phases in the spiders are not included in the diagram.
 First extra spiders are created with rule $\spiderrule$ to ensure no two inter-block wires are connected to the same spider, see (b).
 Then extra dummy spiders are created to obfuscate the spiders' degree (wire connected to the same spider).
 Each dummy spider has only two wires and would connect another dummy spider or a hub spider.
 See (c).
 Now for each inter-block wire, a random id $s_{i,k}$ is generated for its identification, see (d).
 The spiders' order can be randomly shuffled in each block, as long as the connectivity remains the same.
 See (e).
 Two adjacent blocks are assigned to a different quantum agent.
 Each agent only needs the wire identity $s_{i,k}$ to establish the correct entanglement.
 1em

 \tikzfig{abstract/seperate_edges} \end{example}